Vinconoto/Home-network/Network.md

 # My Home Network Documentation
 ## 1. Introduction
 This document provides a detailed overview of the physical and logical topologies of the home network.
-It includes addressing schemes, device information, network configurations, and details about the security of login credentials.
+It includes addressing schemes, device information, network configurations, and detailed network topology diagram.
 The aim is to offer a clear map of the network for troubleshooting, maintenance, and security purposes.
 ## 2. Physical and Logical Topologies
 ### 2.1 Physical Topology
 The physical topology refers to the physical arrangement of devices and cables that interconnect them.
 The home network uses a star topology, where all devices connect to a central router.